Non-Emergent Ambulance Transports

-2. A physician or nurse must order ambulance transport and certify it as medically necessary (any other mode of transport would have endangered the health of the member).
-This certification in the form of a Physician Certification Statement (PCS) is required per Federal Regulations at 42 CFR 410.40(d).
-There is no specific approved PCS form.
+2. A Physician Certification Statement (PCS) is required per Federal Regulations at 42 CFR 410.40(d).
+There is no specific approved PCS form template.
+Visit HCAR rule 4.226 Ambulance Services for signature requirements.
 This certification must be kept on file and available upon request.

 3. The member is transported to the nearest most medically appropriate facility.

 Prior authorization with Vermont Medicaid is not necessary.
 If the above conditions are all met, the ambulance claim should be billed directly to Vermont Medicaid.